-Pre-AP Geometry - (1 credit) 9th - 12th grade Prerequisite: Algebra I
+Pre-AP Algebra II - (1 credit)

-Pre-AP Geometry students will expand on concepts covered in regular Geometry with an intense focus on high level application, problem solving, and higher order thinking processes.
+Pre-AP Algebra II expands on the concepts covered in on-level Algebra II with an intense focus on high level application, problem solving, and higher order thinking processes.
 Students will also develop strategies that prepare them for future Advanced Placement math courses.